 It didn’t occur to Leticia that she had no reason for visiting Dapo until she was standing outside his door.
 She sought for some excuse she was going to give him for abandoning Ruby and Duke with Tochi and driving all the way.
 But then she had never really needed a reason to be with him before.
 If they hadn’t fought last night, this would have been a regular visit from a girlfriend to her boyfriend.

 Regular, she repeated in her head.
 But her outfit said otherwise.
 Regular didn’t leave the house dressed in a mini skirt and an off-shoulder crop top.
 It was the type of thing Dapo liked.
 And she was there to give him what he liked.
 That was the honest reason.
-Any other thing she told herself asides that was a lie.
+Any other thing she told herself was a lie.

 She turned the door handle and walked in.
 Her movement came to a halt.
 Dapo was not alone.
-He was in the company of four friends, bottles of beer, game control pads and a television showing an ongoing FIFA computer game.
+He was in the company of four friends, bottles of beer, game control pads and a television showing an ongoing FIFA game.
 Leticia had heard some noise before she barged in, but it hadn’t really registered in her head that Dapo was entertaining visitors.

 The guys froze at her intrusion.
 She offered a shy smile and a wave of her hand.
 “Hi.”